cm-suzuki-ryo/aws-storage-genai-workshop/Readme.md

 ./bin/generate
 ```

-This will output a file to `010__prepare_dataset/outputs/images/`
+This will output a file to `outputs/images/`

 <img src="./docs/assets/generated_image_1.png" width="600px"></img>

 > Example of generated image using the following prompt: The image shows the eaves of a building with visible cracks, spalling, and missing components.
 The surface appears deteriorated, with signs of water damage and discoloration.
 The eaves are part of the building's exterior, and the defects are concentrated along the edge where the roof meets the wall.

 ## Annotate Images

-We need to generate out annotation (metadata) information so we can search our iamgs.
+We need to generate annotation (metadata) information so we can search our images.

-We are using `Amazon Nova Pro` to to analyze the image.
+We are using `Amazon Nova Pro` to analyze the image.

-The challenge is generated structured json output.
+The challenge is generating structured json output.
-While this implementation of `./bin/annotate` works, there is a chance for 1,000 of runs it might fail and so more work need to put to catch edgecases.
+While this implementation of `./bin/annotate` works, there is a chance for 1,000 of runs it might fail and so more work needs to be put to catch edge cases.

 ```sh
 ./bin/annotate
 ```

-Here is a example of annoation output: [annotate.json.example](./outputs/annotate.json.example)
+Here is an example of annotation output: [annotate.json.example](./outputs/annotate.json.example)

 > This will annotate our real images, not the mock ones.
-If we can to include the mock ones we need to copy them into the input directory
+If we want to include the mock ones we need to copy them into the input directory

 ## Create Archive, Inventory File and Upload to S3